ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 permalink: /chapter/transversal/wellbeing/
 ---

 **Abstract**: This chapter lays out one of the key transversal challenges that doctoral students in TEL face, according to a recent survey: experiencing low wellbeing in the form of anxiety, stress or depression (sometimes leading to dropping out of the doctoral studies).
 From the myriad of factors that research has found relate to these closely intertwined problems, we focus on those you have *some degree of control* about.
 Three key motivational factors distinguish doctoral students that finish their theses from those that do not: a sustained sense of *progress*, manageable levels of *mental distress*, and being able to *appropriate*  your thesis project.
 The chapter proposes "deep dives" into each of these motivational factors, and proposes different tips and exercises to foster them.
-Finally, we close the chapter with a guide to strategize your progress towards your next dissertation milestone, which you can use again and again until you complete finalize your PhD.
+Finally, we close the chapter with a guide to strategize your progress towards your next dissertation milestone, which you can use again and again until you finalize your PhD.

 ## The Problem(s)

 A doctoral degree is one of the most challenging (and long!) educational experiences that a human can undergo.
 It involves working on a single research question, for which human knowledge has no answer yet, during three or more years.
-In recent years, there has been an increasing awareness that such protracted and complex learning experience can lead, for many doctoral candidates, to *mental health* challenges and/or the *abandoning* of the doctorate.
+In recent years, there has been an increasing awareness that such a protracted and complex learning experience can lead, for many doctoral candidates, to *mental health* challenges and/or the *abandoning* of the doctorate.

 Yet, the doctoral journey is not a unified experience nor a linear path, and each candidate goes through somewhat familiar yet distinctive processes during the PhD.
 Here are some stories just to point out the diversity:

-> *Anna, a fifth year PhD student currently only has one article published (of the 3-4 she needs to finish the PhD).
-With a turmoil between her desire to complete to PhD, and the urge to keep her work-study-life balance, each rejected paper frustrates her even more.
+> *Anna, a fifth year PhD student, currently only has one article published (of the 3-4 she needs to finish the PhD).
+With a turmoil between her desire to complete her PhD, and the urge to keep her work-study-life balance, each rejected paper frustrates her even more.
 Her productivity seems to thrive: she works as much as a senior researcher, and has finished writing 8 papers already.
 However, luck and mental wellbeing does not necessarily blossom under the influence of such productivity.
 On the contrary, the gap between the acknowledged workload and her apparent inability to achieve doctoral success through publication of her papers disappoints and frustrates her to such a degree that she has been considering to quit her PhD entirely, at least once every week for this year.*

 > *Beth, a PhD graduate who currently undertakes her post-doc overseas, works as a senior researcher at the same time.
-She started to work as a student assistant after completing her master’s degree, which then turned into a doctoral degree defense as she already published multiple consecutive and interconnected articles as part of her job at the university.
-She published few more, and wrote a monograph in two weeks to defend and obtain her PhD.
+She started to work as a student assistant after completing her master’s degree, which then turned into a doctoral degree defense, as she already published multiple consecutive and interconnected articles as part of her job at the university.
+She published a few more, and wrote a monograph in two weeks to defend and obtain her PhD.
 Now, “how does that story look simplistic and direct?” you may ask.
 She had been through the hardships and the confusion of the PhD while working as the assistant at the lab where she felt that she needed to work more than the others.*

 These stories all have different elements and influence factors to them, but one thing is clear: they all involve lots of hard work, time, effort, and growth.
 Not being able to organize your approach and putting a straight face when encountered with problems, challenges or rejections are subtle parts of this path.